innovasoft-org/libmqttcli/README.md

 The library is not exchanging packets via internet as well as it is not conscious of ellapsed time, therefore the user shall perform these actions additionally.
 To achieve this the following shall be designed in the program flow:
 - The timer should be configured to generate an interrupt after a specified period of time, hereinafter referred to as `timeout`.
 If the `timeout` was detected then empty packet shall be presented to the `process` function
 - If any data was received it shall be presented to the `process` function.
 - If shall be checked if `process` function has prepared any data to send.
 If any data was prepared then it must be send to the broker.
-The `process` function shall be repeated untill it teturn the `MQTT_PENDING_DATA` reason code.
+The `process` function shall be repeated untill it teturns the `MQTT_SUCCESS` reason code.
+- If the `process` function has returned other reason than `MQTT_PENDING_DATA`, an apropriate actions shall be take into account.
 ### Initialisation
 The first step is to initialize the library.
 ```